Feature image for How to Enable Internet Access for Local LLMs with MCP and APIs

 return resp.json()

-Notes & citations: Chroma's PersistentClient is purpose-built for local persistence; Ollama supports OpenAI compatibility when started with --api-format openai.
+Notes: Chroma's PersistentClient is purpose-built for local persistence; Ollama supports OpenAI compatibility when started with --api-format openai.

 C - Production / scale: crawler + Exa/Firecrawl + Qdrant + Gateway